codefuse-ai/Awesome-Code-LLM/README.md

 - "VALTEST: Automated Validation of Language Model Generated Test Cases" [2024-11] [[paper](https://arxiv.org/abs/2411.08254)]

 - "REACCEPT: Automated Co-evolution of Production and Test Code Based on Dynamic Validation and Large Language Models" [2024-11] [[paper](https://arxiv.org/abs/2411.11033)]

+- "What You See Is What You Get: Attention-based Self-guided Automatic Unit Test Generation" [2024-12] [[paper](https://arxiv.org/abs/2412.00828)]

 ### Oracle Generation